BrendoCosta/dodoco-launcher/README.md

 **Important:** The build scripts expect all the paths to the executables of the above tools to be correctly configured in the PATH variable.

+**Important:** You must reserve at least 1 GB of storage space to build the project.

 ### Clone

-Clone this project's repository with `--recurse-submodules` flag
+Clone this project's repository with `--recurse-submodules` flag:

 ```sh
 git clone --recurse-submodules https://github.com/BrendoCosta/dodoco-launcher.git
 ```

-Enter project's directory
+Enter project's directory:

 ```sh
 cd ./dodoco-launcher